Fort Alcatraz: 20th century

 During the Spanish–American War, the number of prisoners increased substantially to 461 by 1902.
 In 1904, an upper prison building was built at a higher level on the island and replaced the lower prison, with a capacity of 307 inmates.

 Alcatraz was renamed as the "Pacific Branch, U.S. Military Prison" in 1907, and as the importance of the Island citadel became less and less obvious due to modernization of the naval facilities, infantry soldiers were shifted and prison guards brought in their place.
 It developed a reputation for its brutal methods of torturing prisoners.

 Alcatraz was barely affected by the 1906 San Francisco earthquake which devastated the city, and the prison population dramatically increased as prisoners were temporarily transferred to the island due to damage in the city.
 In 1907, Alcatraz Citadel ceased function as a military defense and became the Pacific Branch, U.S. Military Prison solely.
 When the original 1860s citadel collapsed in 1908, the Citadel was demolished in 1909 up to its basement over which the new prison was built by the military prisoners between 1909 and 1911 and named as "the Pacific Branch, U.S. Disciplinary Barracks for the U.S. Army," which became popular as "The Rock."

 The prison was entirely rebuilt in concrete in 1910–1912 under the command of Colonel Reuben Turner on a $250,000 budget on the site of the remains and short-lived upper prison building.
 Many of the former tunnels and chambers of the original fort remain today and are still accessible.
 This building was modernized in 1934 when it reopened as a federal penitentiary, the notorious Alcatraz prison which held America's most ruthless criminals until 1963.

 In 1915 Alcatraz was renamed the "Pacific Branch, U.S. Disciplinary Barracks", to indicate that rehabilitation as well as punishment were to be provided.
 Soldiers with minor offences could be re-trained and returned to the army.
 As a result, many reformed prisoners returned to active service.
 Although the facility was a military establishment, it had its fair share of prison escapes.
 29 escapes were reported involving 80 convicts out of which 62 were caught and tried while the rest of the prisoners were not traced.
 In the prison escape of November 28, 1918, there were four prisoners who escaped in rafts, and they were seen at Sutro Forest.
 However, only one was caught and the others escaped.

 Transfer to the Justice Department

-With a small peacetime budget, and a small military, the Army was amenable to transferring the post to the Bureau of Prisons which sought a high-security site to combat prison escapes and prison breaks connected to the Prohitition and Depression-era crime wave.
+With a small peacetime budget, and a small military, the Army was amenable to transferring the post to the Bureau of Prisons which sought a high-security site to combat prison escapes and prison breaks connected to the Prohibition and Depression-era crime wave.